COMP-4350-Group-6/budgetwise/TESTING-RATIONALE.md

 ## Summary

-We test Categories and Budgets by enforcing strict domain invariants, proving usecase behavior through edge and negative cases, and demonstrating end-to-end flows with deterministic, in-memory integration.
+We test by enforcing strict domain invariants, proving usecase behavior through edge and negative cases, and demonstrating end-to-end flows with deterministic, in-memory integration.
 Alerts and spend logic are budget-centric; categories are derived aggregations.
 This approach yields precise status reporting, clear edge semantics, and maintainable tests that evolve with the domain model.